Gabeaya/Capstone/Readme.md

 ## Monday Feb 28

 * 6:20 Begin building the basis of the capstone!!!!!
+* 6:25 Research how to implement custom hooks

 ### Capstone Decisions:
 * Utilize the MUI within the "firebase" app made with the clever programmer.
 Try to learn a lot of mui as it does a lot of things you haven't even known existed, let alone know how to do yourself